HippieMagic/EmilioArithmeticLibrary/README.md

 ![Alt text](image.png)

-Running Tests in Visual Studio Code (VSCode) ArithmeticLibrary includes unit tests that you can run using Visual Studio Code (VSCode).
+ArithmeticLibrary includes unit tests that you can run using Visual Studio Code (VSCode).
 Follow these steps:

 Open the ArithmeticLibrary project in Visual Studio Code.